MirageNet/FizzySteamyMirror/README.md

     Your buddy needs your steamID64 to be able to connect.
     Place the steamID64 into "localhost" then click "Client" Then they will be connected to you.

-Testing your game locally

-You cant connect to yourself locally while using SteamyMirage since it's using steams P2P.
-If you want to test your game locally you'll have to use "UDP Transport" instead of "SteamyMirage".

 Thanks to all developers of the original code for this work.
 I have just made it work for MirrorNG the original creators deserve the thanks